 The Combined Authority has in place risk management arrangements that are continually reviewed and improved.
-Reviews of risk take place at directorate management team level, supported by guidance on the identification, assessment and reporting of risk.
-An officer Regulatory and Compliance Board meets on a periodic basis to ensure consistency in the assessment and management of risk and to provide an overview of the process.
-The Combined Authority's strategic risk register has been regularly updated during the year and is considered regularly by the Governance and Audit Committee and reported to the Combined Authority and LEP Board meetings as part of the regular corporate performance management report.
+An officer Regulatory and Compliance Board met during the year on a periodic basis to ensure consistency in the assessment and management of risk and to provide an overview of the process.
+The Combined Authority's corporate risk register is maintained and considered regularly by the Governance and Audit Committee with risk management comprising a standard item on the agenda for this committee.